foundry-rs/starknet-foundry/docs/src/appendix/sncast/script/script.md

 # `script`
-Compile and run a cairo deployment script.
+Compile and run a cairo deployment script or initialize a script template by using subcommand [`init`](./init.md)

 ## `<MODULE_NAME>`
 Required.

-Module name that contains the 'main' function that will be executed.
+Script module name that contains the 'main' function that will be executed.

 ## `--package <NAME>`
 Optional.